TRIQS/mpi/doc/installation.md

 @section dependencies Dependencies

-The dependencies of **mpi** are as follows:
+The dependencies of the C++ **mpi** library are as follows:

-* gcc version 12 or later OR clang version 15 or later OR IntelLLVM (icx) 2023.1.0 or later
+* C++20 compatible compiler
-* CMake version 3.20 or later (for installation or integration into an existing project via CMake)
+* CMake version 3.20
-* a working MPI implementation (openmpi and Intel MPI are tested)
+* MPI library

+We do not provide explicit version requirements.
+Instead, we refer the user to the **mpi** CI builds on [GitHub Actions](https://github.com/TRIQS/mpi/actions), where recent OS, MPI and compiler versions are tested.

 @section install_steps Installation steps